cmu-sei/foundry-appliance/README.md

 ## Crucible - Configuration

 Deploy the OVA in a network that can reach the vCenter server.
-Once powered on run the following commands. it is recomended you place the OVA on fast storage such as SSDs
+Once powered on run the following commands.
+It is recomended you place the OVA on fast storage such as SSDs

-`~/crucible/seetup-vcenter`
+`~/crucible/setup-vcenter`

-you will be asked a series of questions about your infrastructure.
+You will be asked a series of questions about your infrastructure.
 This is to configure some of the crucible apps and optionally provide values for the example data.

 ## Crucible - Example Data

-After configuration you may which to import the example data.
+After configuration you may wish to import the example data.
 Be warned this is a destructive operation.
 Do not run this script if you have existing data on the appliance.

-`~/curible/import-content`
+`~/crucible/import-content`

-follow the quick start instructions for access to the appliance.
+Follow the quick start instructions for access to the appliance.